yomidevs/yomitan/README.md

 ## Installation ##

-Yomichan can downloaded free of charge from the [Chrome Web Store](https://chrome.google.com/webstore/detail/yomichan/ogmnaimimemjmbakcfefmnahgdfhfami).
+Yomichan can downloaded free of charge from the [Chrome Web Store](https://chrome.google.com/webstore/detail/yomichan/ogmnaimimemjmbakcfefmnahgdfhfami) and the [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/yomichan/) portal.
 If you find this extension helpful and appreciate the time that was spent developing it, I would kindly ask that you leave a positive review.
 Your support and feedback encourages continued development of this tool.

 [![Chrome web store](https://foosoft.net/projects/yomichan/img/store.png)](https://chrome.google.com/webstore/detail/yomichan/ogmnaimimemjmbakcfefmnahgdfhfami)